 As the northernmost main island of Japan, Hokkaido is an extremely popular tourist destination, best known for its rolling scenic landscapes and untouched wilderness.
-In addition, Hokkaido is also famous for being home to one of the best natural hot springs (onsen) in Japan.
+In addition, known to be the home Hokkaido’s hot springs are famed all-around Japan also famous for being home to one of the best natural hot springs (onsen) in Japan.
 While there are plenty of natural hot baths that you can visit in the expansive vista of Hokkaido, nothing beats a splendid night in a traditional Japanese inn (ryokan) with the onsen right on-premise!
-To help you with your search for the perfect accommodation, this article will guide you to the best 15 ryokans in Hokkaido with onsens, categorized by regions for your convenience.
+To help you with your search for the perfect accommodation, this article will guide you to the best Hokkaido ryokans with onsens, categorized by regions for your convenience.

 1. Noboribetsu Onsen

 Located in southwestern Hokkaido, Noboribetsu Onsen (登別温泉) is Hokkaido’s most famous hot spring resort town.
-Surrounded by a virgin forest 200 meters (656.2 feet) above sea level, Noboribetsu boasts nine different qualities of mineral-rich water, including sulfur, salt, and iron, which ranks it amongst the most exceptional hot springs in the world.
-The resort town may be small, but with a variety of mineral-rich waters here, you can definitely look forward to a relaxing time soaking up in the onsens of one of the four wonderful ryokans listed below!
+Surrounded by a virgin forest 200 meters (656.2 feet) above sea level, Noboribetsu Onsen is the home of the best onsens in Hokkaido and the best ryokans in Noboribetsu.
+The area boasts nine different qualities of mineral-rich water, including sulfur, salt, and iron, which ranks it amongst the most exceptional hot springs in the world The resort town may be small, but with its variety of mineral-rich waters, you can definitely look forward to a relaxing time soaking in the onsens of any of the four wonderful ryokans listed below!

 Located only a 10-minute walk to the food street and renowned Jigokudani (地獄谷) or “Hell Valley” in Noboribetsu, Noboribetsu Grand Hotel is a traditional Japanese inn with a modern touch.
 Guests will be delighted to find three out of the aforementioned nine types of natural hot spring water right in the comfort of the hotel.
 Enjoy a relaxing bath in the only full-scale dome-shaped Roman bath in Japan at Noboribetsu Grand Hotel, where you can bask in sunlight through the beautiful high-ceilinged structure.
 The open-air baths are also decorated with seasonal flowers in a Japanese garden setting, where you can relish a soak in nature filled with the pleasant sounds of gushing waterfalls and the fragrant aroma of cypress and greenery.